-Notes to accompany Tables 1
+Notes to accompany Tables 1A & 1B

-- (1) Natural Gas Liquids refers to the product recovered after processing.
-Approximately 10 bbl/MMcf of the product recovered after processing is also condensate (C5) see also Note 2. - (2) Sum of Condensate and Natural Gas Liquids.
+(1) Natural Gas Liquids refers to the product recovered after processing.
+Approximately 10 bbl/MMcf of the product recovered after processing is also condensate (C5) see also Note 2.

+(2) Sum of Condensate and Natural Gas Liquids.
 Based on Company drilling results public domain data and the results of wells drilled on adjacent land McDaniel estimate that the average condensate to gas ratio for wells in the Calima Lands would be 22.5 bbl/MMcf (wellhead condensate/gas ratio) for the Middle Montney and 17.5bbl/MMcf for the Upper Montney.
-Additional liquids 25bbl/MMCF would be stripped from the gas upon processing comprising 6 bbl/MMcf of C3, 9 bbl/MMcf of C4, and 10 bbl/MMcf of C5+ (Condensate). - (3) Barrels of Oil Equivalent based on 6:1 for Natural Gas, 1:1 for Condensate and C5+, 1:1 for Ethane, 1:1 for Propane, 1:1 for Butanes.
+Additional liquids 25bbl/MMCF would be stripped from the gas upon processing comprising 6 bbl/MMcf of C3, 9 bbl/MMcf of C4, and 10 bbl/MMcf of C5+ (Condensate).

+(3) Barrels of Oil Equivalent based on 6:1 for Natural Gas, 1:1 for Condensate and C5+, 1:1 for Ethane,1:1 for Propane, 1:1 for Butanes.
 BOE's may be misleading, particularly if used in isolation.
-A BOE conversion ratio of 6 Mcf:1 bbl is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead. - (4) Contingent Resources (2C) Those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations by application of development projects, but which are not currently considered to be commercially recoverable owing to one or more contingencies.
+A BOE conversion ratio of 6 Mcf:1 bbl is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.

+(4) Contingent Resources (2C) - Those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations by application of development projects, but which are not currently considered to be commercially recoverable owing to one or more contingencies.
 Contingencies may include factors such as economic, legal, environmental, political, and regulatory matters, or a lack of markets.
 Contingent resources are further categorized in accordance with the level of certainty associated with the estimates and may be sub-classified based on project maturity and/or characterized by the economic status.
-The Contingent Resources (2C) in Tommy Lakes have been sub-classified as a "Development on Hold" as the accumulation is well defined and does represent a viable drilling target.
-The Contingent Resources have been classified using a deterministic method of estimation having an evaluation date of 1 July 2019. - (5) Pre-Development A pre-development study is an intermediate step in the development of a project scenario.
+The Contingent Resources (2C) in Tommy Lakes have been sub-classified as a "Development on Hold" and "Development Pending" as the accumulation is well defined and does represent a viable drilling target.
+The Contingent Resources have been classified using a deterministic method of estimation having an evaluation date of 31 March 2020.

+(5) Prospective resources (2U) are the estimated quantities of petroleum that may potentially be recovered by the application of a future development project(s) related to undiscovered accumulations.
+These estimates have both an associated risk of discovery and a risk of development.
+Further exploration appraisal and evaluation is required to determine the existence of a significant quantity of potentially moveable hydrocarbon.
+The Prospective Resources (2U) in Tommy Lakes have been sub-classified as a "Prospect" as the accumulation is well defined and does represent a viable drilling target.
+The prospective resources have also been classified using a deterministic method having an evaluation date of 31 March 2020.

+(6) Pre-Development - A pre-development study is an intermediate step in the development of a project scenario.
 The amount of information that is available for the reservoir of interest is greater than for a conceptual study.
-In particular, the petroleum initially in place has been reasonably well defined and the remaining uncertainty lies largely in the recovery factor and the economic viability. - (6) Other than the above the Company is not aware of any new information or data that materially affects the information in the ASX announcement of 8 July 2019 and that all the material assumptions and technical parameters underpinning the estimates in the ASX announcement continue to apply and have not materially changed.
+In particular, the petroleum initially in place has been reasonably well defined and the remaining uncertainty lies largely in the recovery factor and the economic viability.

+(7) The resources have been calculated on a reduced land position of 58,981 acres in which Calima Energy holds a 100% working interest.
+This includes 33,643 acres (49 sections) held under a 10-year Continuation Lease (valid to 2029) and the balance held leases that expiring in 2021/2.